cferon/PAnTHErS/README.md

 # PAnTHErS

-Prototyping and Analysis Tool for Homomorphic Encryption Schemes
+Prototyping and Analysis Tool for Homomorphic Encryption Schemes (PAnTHErS) is the result of the work presented in [FLL20].

+[FLL20] Cyrielle Feron, Loïc Lagadec, Vianney Lapôtre.
+Automated exploration of homomorphic encryption scheme input parameters, Journal of Information Security and Applications, Volume 55, 2020, 102627, ISSN 2214-2126, https://doi.org/10.1016/j.jisa.2020.102627.

 [TOC]